-Russia and the eastern neighbourhood are both key foreign policy priority areas for the European Union.
-The EU faces increasing levels of interdependence with these regions in a multitude of spheres - from trade and energy flows, to the joint management of security challenges and migration.
+Although the EU’s eastern neighbourhood is of strategic importance, the Union’s relations with the states of the region vary significantly.That said, there are high levels of interdependence between the EU and (virtually all of) its eastern neighbours in a number of different spheres – from trade and energy flows, to the joint management of security challenges and migration.

-The EU develops its policies in the region along two strands – a strategic partnership with Russia, and the European Neighbourhood Policy/Eastern Partnership policy in its relations with Ukraine, Moldova, Belarus, Georgia, Armenia and Azerbaijan.
+The EU develops its policies in the region along two major strands – a strategic relationship with Russia, and the European Neighbourhood Policy (ENP) and Eastern Partnership (EaP) Policy in its relations with Ukraine, Moldova, Belarus, Georgia, Armenia and Azerbaijan.